Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Simple analytical model of chemical evolution

 With the conservation of metal mass, we have:

-where $Z_{\text{in}}$ is the metallicity of gas inflow, $Z_{\text{out}}$ is the metallicity of gas outflow, and $Z_\text{SFR}$ is the metallicity of the gas forming stars, $y$ is the yield of metals produced and released by star formation per unit mass locked in long-lived stars and remnants.
-The first term on the right-hand side is the metal mass flow rate from gas inflow.
-The second term represents the metal enrichment from metals produced from star formation, and $(1-Z_\text{SFR})$ represents the fraction of gas that contributes to chemical enrichment, given that the metals incorporated into star formation are not further available for subsequent metal production.
-The third term is the metal mass loss from gas outflow, and the fourth term is the metal consumption when ISM gas together with metals therein collapse into stars \citep[also see][]{Erb_08}.
+where $Z_{\text{in}}$ is the metallicity of gas inflow, $Z_{\text{out}}$ is the metallicity of gas outflow, and $Z_\text{SFR}$ is the metallicity of the gas forming stars, and $y$ is the metal yield.
+The first term on the right-hand side is the metal mass flow rate from the gas inflow.
+The second term represents the metal enrichment from metals produced from star formation.
+We note that we use a different definition of yield $y$ \citep[e.g., applied by][]{Erb_08}, to be distinguished from $p$ in Eq. \ref{eq:Z_leaky_box}.
+Here, $y$ is defined as the mass in metals returned to the ISM relative to the mass of hydrogen consumed by star formation, instead of total stellar mass formed: $y=\dot{M}_{Z,~\text{ejected}}/\dot{M}_\text{H,~consumed}$ \citep{Searle_72}.
+With this definition, $(1-Z_\text{SFR})$ represents the fraction of hydrogen that contributes to chemical enrichment, given that the metals incorporated into star formation are not further available for subsequent metal production.
+Other works using the definition $p$ do not include the $(1-Z_\text{SFR})$ term \citep[e.g.,][]{Peng_14}.
+Since the metal content is low relative to hydrogen, these two different definitions do not result in any significant differences in reasonably low metallicity ranges.
+The third term is the metal mass loss from gas outflow, and the fourth term is the metal consumption when ISM gas, together with metals therein, collapses into stars.

+For simplicity, here we assume that $\mu=1$, i.e., gas returned to the ISM is negligible.
 We assume that the metallicity of gas forming stars is the same as ISM gas: $Z_\text{ISM}=Z_\text{SFR}$, and the inflowing gas is metal-free: $Z_{\text{in}}=0$.
 The outflow metallicity is assumed to be the same as the ISM metallicity.
-We further assume a steady-state approximation: the mass of gas and metals are in the state of dynamic equilibrium: $\dot{M}_\text{gas}=0,~\dot{Z}=0$ \citep[also see][]{Dave_12}.
+We further assume a steady-state approximation: the gas and metal masses are in the state of dynamic equilibrium: $\dot{M}_\text{gas}=0,~\dot{M}_\text{Z}=0$ \citep[also see][]{Dave_12}.
 For low metallicity galaxies with $Z_\text{SFR}\ll1$ such that $1-Z_\text{SFR}\approx1$, Eq. \ref{eq:metal_balance} indicates the ISM metallicity:

 The mass outflow rate is related to the SFR and mass loading as:

 where $\eta$ is the mass loading factor, defined as the amount of gas ejected per unit mass of star formation, and $\lambda>0$ allows the outflow rate to non-linearly correlate with SFR.
 E.g., simulations suggest that if stars form in clusters with a higher SFR, the successive feedback from supernovae (SNe) in clusters can create superbubbles large enough to break out of the galactic disk, enhancing the outflow efficiency \citep{Orr_22}.
 Wind models show that the mass loading factor is related to halo masses: $\eta\propto M_{\text{h}}^{-1/3}$ for momentum-driven wind (kinetic feedback) and $\eta\propto M_{\text{h}}^{-2/3}$ for energy-driven wind (mechanical feedback), derived either via momentum or energy conservation \citep{Dave_12}.
 The halo mass can be estimated with Stellar-to-Halo mass relation: $M_h=\mathcal{F}(M_*)$ \citep[e.g.,][]{Moster_10,Behroozi_13,Shuntov_22,Shuntov_24}.
 We have: